CafeVariomeUoL/cv3-docs/Writerside/topics/uploading-metadata.md

 ![interface-meta_source_file_selected.png](interface-meta_source_file_selected.png)

-Once the files are decided, click the "Process" button to start reading and processing the files.
-All of the metadata entries will be read in the front end, sanitized and validated, and then sent to the server for storage.
-After processing, you will be prompted with the number of metadata entries it read in, and to confirm the upload.
-Once confirmed, the metadata entries will be stored in the database, and will be available for search and discovery.
+After selecting the files, click the "Process" button to begin reading and processing them.
+All metadata entries will first be read by the frontend, sanitized, and validated, then sent to the server for storage.
+Once processing is complete, you'll see a prompt displaying the number of metadata entries read and asking you to confirm the upload.
+After your confirmation, the metadata entries will be stored in the database and become available for search and discovery.